 - xylene

-Ingredients to avoid when choosing cleaning products: hazardous ingredients
+Other ingredients to avoid in cleaning products:

 This one may seem straight forward, but you would be surprised at just how many cleaning products contain ingredients with known hazardous properties that you need to be extra cautious of.
 If you ever see the following warnings on product labels this is an easy way to tell if a product contains hazardous ingredients: